adaptivestone/framework-documentation/docs/09-testsing.md

 }));
 ```

-Redefine one method in file
+Redefine one method in a file:

 ```javascript
 import S3 from "../S3.js";
 vi.spyOn(S3, "validateCreds").mockImplementation(() => true);
 ```

-there are much more mocking options.
-Please reffer to Vitest documentation about other one
+There are many more mocking options.
+Please refer to the Vitest documentation for others.

 <!-- Manual mocks are defined by writing a module in a **mocks**/ subdirectory immediately adjacent to the module.
 For example, to mock a module called user in the models directory, create a file called user.js and put it in the models/**mocks** directory.
 Note that the **mocks** folder is case-sensitive, so naming the directory **MOCKS** will break on some systems.